Setting up Android Studio

 Setting up Android Studio takes just a few clicks.

-First, be sure you download the latest version of Android Studio.
+First, be sure you .

 To install Android Studio on Windows, proceed as follows:

-If you downloaded an
+If you downloaded an .exe

 file (recommended), double-click to launch it.
-If you downloaded a.zip
+If you downloaded a .zip

-file, unpack the ZIP, copy the android-studio folder into your Program Files folder, and then open the android-studio > bin folder and launchstudio64.exe
+file, unpack the ZIP, copy the android-studio folder into your Program Files folder, and then open the android-studio > bin folder and launch studio64.exe

-(for 64-bit machines) orstudio.exe
+(for 64-bit machines) or studio.exe

-(for 32-bit machines).Follow the setup wizard in Android Studio and install any SDK packages that it recommends.
+Follow the setup wizard in Android Studio and install any SDK packages that it recommends.

 That's it.
 As new tools and other APIs become available, Android Studio tells you with a pop-up, or you can check for updates by clicking Help > Check for Update.